MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 * `cloneNode` – there are several complications with cloneNode

 ## References and acknowledgements
-Many thansk for valuable feedback and advice from other contributors:
+Many thanks for valuable feedback and advice from other contributors:
 - Alison Maher
 - Kurt Catti-Schmidt
 - Daniel Clark